Breathing clean air is essential for healthy living

 Alpine air purifiers provide another brand choice with both filter and filterless air purifier systems.
 The key to selecting which is right for you is based on the type of allergens introduced into your environment and size of the area to be purified.
 With room air purifiers either type is usually effective.
 It is more a matter of preference and budget, although both types can be found in several price ranges.
 The larger rooms or industrial spaces requiring precise particle removal may benefit more from the cheap HEPA air purifier.

 You may have heard about the benefits of hepa air filters, but don’t know much about them.
 HEPA is an acronym for High Efficiency Particle Accumulator.
 Hepa filters can be installed on your home’s furnace, or you could purchase portable hepa air filters.
 These can be plugged into any outlet and moved to different areas of your home.

 The hepa filter traps particles from the air

 The air in most homes is dirtier than the air outside.
-Hepa air filters remove many harmful particles from the air, including: dust, pet dander, smoke and mold spores.
+Best air purifier for mold remove many harmful particles from the air, including: dust, pet dander, smoke and mold spores.
 Hepa filters work by drawing the air through the hepa filter with a fan.
 Particles are trapped in the filter and clean air is released back into the room.
 People with allergies and asthma find hepa filters help relieve the symptoms by reducing the number of irritants in the air.